herod2k/dotfiles/nordicfaint/README.md

 Nordic Faint theme for Bspwm, inspired by [u/raj2612](https://www.reddit.com/user/raj2612/) and his theme [Faint](https://www.reddit.com/r/unixporn/comments/hvi0qv/bspwm_faint/) with Nordic color palette, re-adapted to use 1/2 screens and 10 desktops.

-I've changed the some of the sofwares and part of the configurations files.
+I've changed some of the softwares and part of the configurations files.

+The theme has 2 wallpapers included.
+Unfortunately I didn't find the authors.

-I've created/added a script [bsw_monitors](.dotfiles/nordicfaint/.config/scripts/bsw_monitors) to manage the multimonitor inside bspwm and to reorganize them in case of HDMI plug/unplug.
+**Bonus point**: I've created a script ( [bsw_monitors](.dotfiles/nordicfaint/.config/scripts/bsw_monitors) ) to manage the multimonitor configuration inside bspwm and to reorganize them automatically in case of HDMI plug/unplug.

 ## Screenshots